EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 This subdirectory contains the outputs of running `SanntiS` on the proteins of the assembly, also describing the detected BGCs using this new machine learning-based tool.

 - **ERZ12345_sanntis.gff.gz**: This `gff` file contains the different SanntiS annotations in the GFF3 format.
 The GFF3 specification can be found in the [tool repo](https://github.com/Finn-Lab/SanntiS?tab=readme-ov-file#ouput)

 #### Output files - genome-properties

-This subdirectory contains the results of running `Genome Properties` on the assembly’s proteins, detailing various protein signature sets present in the assembly.
-The results are provided in three formats.
+This subdirectory contains the outputs of running `Genome Properties` on the proteins of the assembly.
+Genome properties is an annotation system whereby functional attributes can be assigned to a assembly, based on the presence of a defined set of protein signatures within that assembly.
+The results are available in three different formats.

 - **ERZ12345_gp.json.gz**: A JSON format file containing Genome Properties annotations
 - **ERZ12345_gp.tsv.gz**: A `tsv` file containing Genome Properties annotations in a tab-separated format.